AnggaR96s/Reforestation/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## Wife told me to take the spider out instead of killing it...
+We had some drinks, cool guy, wants to be a web developer.